Sibasis-Malla/Pilot/README.md

 ## Features

 * Text editor using Draft-js and React
-* Blogging connections (like follow) using open-source social graph called Lens.
+* Blogging connections (like follow) using  decentralised social graph called Lens Protocol.
-* Data ownership of creators as blockchain is used
+* Data ownership of creators on blockchain.

 ## Screenshots